angular/angular/aio/content/guide/lifecycle-hooks.md

 This time, instead of including the child view within the template, it imports the content from the `AfterContentComponent`'s parent.
 Here's the parent's template:

-<code-example path="lifecycle-hooks/src/app/after-content.component.ts" region="parent-template" header="AfterContentParentComponent (template excerpt)" linenums="false"></code-example>
+<code-example path="lifecycle-hooks/src/app/after-content.component.ts" region="parent-template" header="AfterContentParentComponent (template excerpt)"></code-example>

 Notice that the `<app-child>` tag is tucked between the `<after-content>` tags.
 Never put content between a component's element tags *unless you intend to project that content